Skip to main content

 Use our gratuity calculator to check your gratuity entitlement, and our PAYE calculator to estimate the tax on any terminal payment.

-The four types of terminal benefits
+The five types of terminal benefits

 1. Gratuity